-3 Group Session Activation
+3 Group Session Activation for delivery mode 1 (multicast)

 So in the online session RAN2 agreed

 There is Support to have group notification for multicast for MBS supporting nodes (e.g. paging)

 As this is not firm agreement yet we would need to first consider can we agree to support some sort of group notification for multicast for MBS supporting nodes.
 Independently to which channel (e.g. MCCH or PCCH) is used for group notification we could consider what are benefits compared to unicast paging.